wormhole-foundation/wormhole-docs/tutorials/messaging/send-messages.md

 ## Introduction

 In this tutorial, you will explore how to create and deploy a _cross-chain_ application using the `HelloWormhole` Solidity contract, which can be deployed onto many EVM-compatible networks.
-This contract allows users to send greetings across different blockchains and request a `GreetingReceived` event to be emitted on a different chain, even if they don’t have gas funds on that chain.
+This contract allows users to send greetings across different blockchains and request a `GreetingReceived` event to be emitted on a different chain, even if they don’t have gas funds on the target chain.

-you will work with a dedicated repository designed to help you understand and implement _cross-chain messaging_ using this contract.
+You will work with a dedicated repository designed to help you understand and implement _cross-chain messaging_ using this contract.

 The repository includes the following key components: